SpanglefishMarie's site | sitemap | log in

 There is no natural order to this and I will reorder this page as I need to.
 I find that going over old ground with new eyes very useful; maybe you will find the same if you are looking for the latest additions as they are not in any one place.

-Steve Jobs communicates the spirit of what I am wanting to say.
+Steve Jobs communicates the spirit of what I am wanting to say even though he might have not embodied values that resonate with me

 What is success?
 Alain de Botton's TED talk is worth watching